 Typical interactions between senders, receivers, and systems.

-References to other documentation within the MPD, and links to external documents that may be needed to understand and implement it.
+References to other documentation within the IEPD, and links to external documents that may be needed to understand and implement it.

-Many document formats (e.g., HTML, PDF) can display hyperlinks to local files within the MPD as well as URLs to files on the Internet.
+Many document formats (e.g., HTML, PDF) can display hyperlinks to local files within the IEPD as well as URLs to files on the Internet.
 Employing such a format is highly recommended but not mandatory.

-MPD documentation types and formats will vary with the methodologies and tools used to develop them.
+IEPD documentation types and formats will vary with the methodologies and tools used to develop them.
 Most of this documentation will likely be typical of that generated for data-oriented software projects.
 Some documentation may only require sections in the readme artifact.
 Other documentation may be more suitable as separate artifacts that are referenced and explained by a section in the readme artifact (such as diagrams, large tables, data dictionaries, test results/reports, etc.).
 The following are some common examples of sections in or separate artifacts associated with the readme artifact:

 Executive summary (especially for a lengthy readme artifact>